PetitCoinCoin/advent-of-sql/README.md

 Day 21: After LEAD in day 5, I got to use LAG

-Day 22: learnt that you cannot sum booleans with Postgresql
+Day 22: learnt that you cannot sum booleans with Postgresql (but you can cast them to int!)

+Day 23: leant about WHILE loop